AitchisonLab/DeleteomeTools/README.md

 querysig <- getStrainSignature(strain = querystrain, minAbsLog2FC = fccut, pDEGs = pdegcut)

 # Make heatmap of expression values
-makeHeatmapDeleteomeMatches( strain = querystrain,         # Strain name to display in heatmap title
+hm <- makeHeatmapDeleteomeMatches( strain = querystrain,         # Strain name to display in heatmap title
                              strainSignature = querysig,   # Expression values for strain's differentially-expressed genes otherStrains = sim,           # The set of other strains to show in heatmap (character vector) filePrefix = "Corr_matches",  # A filename prefix to use when writing heatmap to a file